A General Framework for a Class of Quarrels: The Quarrelling Paradox Revisited: Non-Reciprocal Quarrelling

 We here provide the specification of YQ and NQ for a non-reciprocal weak, strong, and cataclysmic quarrel, respectively:

 The first thing to note is that a non-reciprocal weak quarrel is formally identical to a reciprocal weak quarrel.
-It immediately follows that it is monotonic, by Theorem~\ref{thm:w-a-r} and Theorem~\ref{thm:w-s-r}. \begin{corollary} A game $\hat{\mathcal{G}}$ with a non-reciprocal (symmetric or asymmetric) weak quarrel is monotonic. \end{corollary} The only thing that changes is the quarrel's substantive meaning, i.e., the interpretation we give to the formal model: whereas in a reciprocal quarrel neither $i$ nor $j$ is willing or able to cooperate effectively with the other, in a non-reciprocal quarrel of $i$ against $j$, only $i$ is not willing or able to cooperate effectively with $j$; $j$ is in principle willing and able, but does not effectively cooperate with $i$ because effective cooperation cannot be unilateral.
+It immediately follows that it is monotonic, by Theorem~\ref{thm:a-r-w} and Theorem~\ref{thm:s-r-w}. \begin{corollary} A (symmetric or asymmetric) non-reciprocal weak quarrel is transformation monotonic. \end{corollary} The only thing that changes is the quarrel's substantive meaning, i.e., the interpretation we give to the formal model: whereas in a reciprocal quarrel neither $i$ nor $j$ is willing or able to cooperate effectively with the other, in a non-reciprocal quarrel of $i$ against $j$, only $i$ is not willing or able to cooperate effectively with $j$; $j$ is in principle willing and able, but does not effectively cooperate with $i$ because effective cooperation cannot be unilateral.

 When we turn to a strong quarrel, by contrast, non-reciprocality does make a formal difference.
-This is because a strong quarrel reduces the cooperative efficacy of the quarrelling players with {\em everyone} else whose vote agrees with the quarrelling player's vote.
-But in a non-reciprocal quarrel, the non-quarrelling player $j$ is not quarrelling, and so, unlike in a reciprocal strong quarrel, can continue to cooperate effectively with the others despite $i$'s presence -- just as the other players can.
+This is because a strong quarrel reduces the cooperative efficacy of the actively quarrelling players with {\em everyone} else whose vote agrees with the quarrelling player's vote.
+But in a non-reciprocal quarrel, the player $j$ is not actively quarrelling, and so, unlike in a reciprocal strong quarrel, can continue to cooperate effectively with the others despite $i$'s presence -- just as the other players can.
 This is what \ref{eq:YQis} and \ref{eq:NQis} express.

 The second thing to note is that this symmetric non-reciprocal strong quarrel is precisely the Laruelle and Valenciano conception of a quarrel!
-It is therefore non-monotonic; indeed, by Theorem~\ref{thm:LV-kmon}, unlike a reciprocal strong quarrel, it is supremely non-monotonic! \begin{corollary} A game $\hat{\mathcal{G}}$ with a symmetric non-reciprocal strong quarrel is supremely non-monotonic. \end{corollary}
+It is therefore non-monotonic; indeed, by Theorem~\ref{thm:LV-DNMQ}, it satisfies DNMAQ. \begin{corollary} A symmetric non-reciprocal strong quarrel is disposed to induce non-monotonicity over quarrellers. \end{corollary}